 What awards did he receive during his lifetime?

-He received numerous accolades, including the National Medal of Technology in 2004 and induction into the National Inventors Hall of Fame in 2010.
-These awards recognize his significant contributions to technology and the gaming industry.
+He received the National Medal of Technology (2004) and was inducted into the National Inventors Hall of Fame (2010).

 What was his early life like?